-A rainy winter gave way to a cool spring where temperatures never rose above 79°F. Rain prevailed briefly at the beginning of summer, along with some unusual cool temperatures, which made this season the freshest to date.
+A rainy winter gave way to a cool spring where temperatures never rose above 79°F. Rain prevailed briefly at the beginning of summer, along with some unusually cool temperatures, which made this season the freshest to date.
 Round the clock surveillance, tasting the grapes to check maturity, was necessary to find the best harvest date.
-Grapes were picked March 2–31.
-The important contrast in age and origins of this vineyard give us the chance to harvest in batches providing different elements in the blend.
-The early harvested grapes provide freshness and acidity, while the grapes picked towards the end of the period bring complexity and volume.WINEMAKING & AGEING
+Grapes were picked March 2–31; The long period allowed for harvesting in batches, yielding grapes of different characteristics.
+The early-harvested grapes lend freshness and acidity, while the grapes picked towards the end of the period bring complexity and volume.WINEMAKING & AGEING

 Grapes are harvested before daylight in order to keep a maximum of freshness.
 Upon arrival at the winery, they are pressed and fermented at low temperature in stainless steel tanks to preserve their aromatic potential.
 The wine is partly aged on its lees, which confers its unique mouthfeel.TASTING NOTES